Table of Contents

 Why is it Essential to Know the Difference?

 Cornell University highlights the benefits of ergonomically designed chairs that provide you maximum support.
 They thus support your upper torso in the best possible way.
 This position greatly impacts lowering the pressure on your spinal discs.
 Your spinal discs are stretched and strained as you bend forward to work.
-Getting the right chair will support your good health apart from various exercise routines that you keep up with.
+Getting the right high back ergonomic office chair will support your good health apart from various exercise routines that you keep up with.
 No more pain, no more health issues.

 Hence, depending upon the work you do, the number of hours you spend at your desk, it is critical for you to choose between a high back and a mid-back chair.